Uniform non-autonomous basins of attraction: Introduction

-When $k \ge 3$, while the two steps indicated above remain the same in principle, the details are significantly different.
-The choice of $g_n$ to which the $f_n$'s must be conjugated to up order $k_0$ is dictated by the following conditions -- first, the equation $h_{n+1} = g_n \circ h_n \circ f^{-1}_n$ which is required to hold as germs up to order $k_0$ must admit a solution with $h_n=\textsf{Identity} + \textsf{h.o.t.}$ for all $n$.
+for all $n$.
 Second, this choice of $g_n$ must be amenable from the dynamical view point.
 That is, there must be an analogous Green's function with suitable properties which can be used to show that $\Omega_{g_n}$ is biholomorphic to $\C^k$.
 Just as H\'{e}non maps play the role of building blocks for the $g_n$'s when $k = 2$, the class of weak shift-like maps are used to identify the $g_n$'s when $k \ge 3$.
 It turns out that the $g_n$'s can be taken to be the composition of $k$ weak shift-like maps.
 Perturbing these maps by adding terms of high degree gives rise to a class of maps that are near to them.
 The basin associated with this sequence of perturbed maps can be shown to be biholomorphic to $\C^k$.
 Being close to the weak shift-like maps implies that the basins associated with the perturbed maps and the weak shift-like maps are biholomorphic.
 It follows that $\Omega_{g_n} \backsimeq \C^k$.
-Sections $3$ and $4$ contain the relevant details about this class of maps and this leads to the proof of the main theorem when $k \ge 3$ which is explained in Section $5$.
-Proposition $5.1$ contains the mains inductive step which is required to show the existence of $g_n, h_n$ satisfying $h_{n+1} = g_n \circ h_n \circ f^{-1}_n$ as germs up to order $k_0$.
-Finally, to make things clear, Section $6$ contains a worked-out example that illustrates the main ideas in the inductive step.
+Sections \ref{s:3} and \ref{s:4} contain the relevant details about this class of maps and this leads to the proof of the main theorem when $k \ge 3$ which is explained in Section \ref{s:5}.
+Proposition $5.1$ contains the mains inductive step which is required to show the existence of $g_n, h_n$ satisfying